-The Linding lab is a network biology research group.
-We explore biological systems by developing and deploying algorithms aimed to predict cell behaviour with an accuracy similar to that of weather or aircraft models.
+The Linding lab is a big data network biology research group.
+We explore biological systems by developing and deploying algorithms aimed to forecast cell behaviour with an accuracy similar to that of weather or aircraft models.
 Our focus is on studying cellular signal processing and decision making.

 A major activity is the search for signaling networks that drive disease progression.
 We hypothesise these networks can be powerful therapeutic targets.
 We are motivated by the opportunity to perform systems based targeting of complex human diseases while simultaneously gaining insight into the fundamental principles behind cellular information processing and decision making.

 We work with other international integrative network, cancer and tumor biology laboratories in large-scale, world-class multi-diciplinary and highly collaborative research efforts aimed at studying cancer metastasis.
 Our aim is to advance network medicine by identifying and targeting signaling networks associated with complex diseases.